Port Entry Rules for Mallaig Harbour Users

 - Red Vessel Traffic Signals.
-Three all-round red lights in a vertical line situated on a white mast at the end of the Steamer Pier (RoRo Pier) are used to control the movement of vessel traffic in the Inner & Outer Harbours and Main Channel during Ferry and other large vessel movements .
+Three all-round red lights in a vertical line situated on a white mast at the end of the Steamer Pier (RoRo Pier), are used to control the movement of vessel traffic in the Inner & Outer Harbours and Main Channel during Ferry and other large vessel movements .
 They are displayed both day and night.
 When displayed, CalMac ferries or large vessel traffic have priority over all other vessel traffic.
 As such, all vessels are required to remain clear of both the Inner Harbour (between the Fish Quay and the RoRo Pier) and Main Channel.
 Vessels must not enter the Main Channel from either north or from the Inner Harbour or Outer Harbour when the Traffic Signal is displayed in order to ensure the navigational safety of any ferry or large vessel.
 At all other times, no vessel shall impede the passage or operation of any ferry/large vessel operating in the harbour or Main Channel.
 To aid visibility of the lights from within the harbour additional lights have been added to a light standard on the stub breakwater and on a pole near the splay berth on the steamer pier facing the fish quay and the marina.

 - With the exception of vessels over 45m in length, when using the Main Channel, all vessels are to bias themselves to the starboard side of the Main Channel in so far as is safe and practicable to allow for safe passing of other vessels proceeding in the opposite direction.
 Vessels over 45m in length may follow the centreline of the Main Channel as required to safely execute their pilotage plan and facilitate berthing.